 An excellent accompaniment to sauces and seasonings.
 Bouquet Dill is also widely used in pickling.
 An essential and affordable addition to any herb garden.

 A staple of many Mediterranean (particularly Italian) dishes, Oregano is a must for any culinary herb garden.
 Plant this beloved perennial herb in any spot, and enjoy its robust flavor for years to come.

 Typically has a denser coloring and richer flavor than its curled cousin.
 Use Italian Parsley as an accompaniment

 to virtually any dish.
 A very easy herb to cultivate, plant Italian Parsley seeds indoors or out.

-Harvesting Culinary Herb Seeds
+Harvesting Different Types of Culinary Herb Seeds

 Watch for the herb blooms to begin to wilt and turn brown in late summer or early autumn.
-The blooms should be allowed to dry on the plant as long as possible but must be harvested before the blooms shatter and the seeds are blown away.
+The blooms should be allowed to dry on the plant as long as possible but must be harvested before the blooms shatter and the heirloom herb seeds are blown away.
 To prevent loss of seeds, tie a piece of netting around the bloom.
 Cut the blooms from the plant and spread the blooms in a single layer on a screen.
 Place the screen in a dry, well-ventilated location away from any breeze.
 Allow the blooms to dry until the petals are brittle and the seeds break when you split them with your fingernail.
-Herb seeds can require up to two weeks to dry.
+Heirloom organic herb seeds can require up to two weeks to dry.
 Hold the dry blooms over a piece of paper.
 Rub the dry blooms carefully between your fingers if the seeds haven’t already fallen out.
 Remove pieces of stems, petals and other debris with your fingers.
 Place the dry seeds in a paper envelope or a glass jar, and label the container with an indelible marker.
 Store the seeds in a cool, well-ventilated place.